bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

      **Details**

   We removed :code:`SSL.Client.UseSystemTruststore` and :code:`SSL.Client.UseCustomTruststore` in the :ref:`ivy-yaml`.
   It's not possible to configure them anymore.
-The system trustore of the JVM and the custom truststore of ivy are always active now.
-If you don't trust a certificate remove them out of the specific truststore.
+The system truststore of the JVM and the custom truststore of Ivy are always active now.
+If you don't trust a certificate, simply remove it from the truststore.